All medications you take while in the hospital are prescribed by your physician,

 care team avoid medication errors.
 Here's how:

 - Be sure your physician(s) and nurses know what medications you have been been taking, including prescription drugs, over-the-counter medications, herbal and vitamin supplements, natural remedies and recreational drugs.

-- Be sure all of your doctors know of any allergies you may have to medications, have to medications, anesthesia, foods, latex products, etc.
+- Be sure all of your physicians and nurses know of any allergies you may have to medications, anesthesia, foods, latex products, etc.